numba/numba/docs/src/CUDAJit.rst

 Memory Transfer
 ---------------

-By default, any Numpy arrays used as argument of a CUDA kernel is transferred automatically to and from the device.
+By default, any NumPy arrays used as argument of a CUDA kernel is transferred automatically to and from the device.
 However, to achieve maximum performance and minimizing redundant memory transfer, user should manage the memory transfer explicitly.